Last Updated on June 27, 2022 by Laura Turner

-I have a number of duties that may be part of my day.
-Almost every day I have a clinic in either pediatrics or internal medicine, or in both.
+I have several duties that may be part of my day.
+I have a clinic in either pediatrics or internal medicine or both almost every day.
 I may be an attending physician in the hospital, working in the emergency room, teaching a class, doing research, advising students or residents, attending an advisory committee, or traveling internationally on an education or research project.

 If you had it to do all over again, would you still become a doctor?
 (Why or why not?
 What would you have done instead?)